mglantz/buildah-rootless-demo/README.md

 # buildah-rootless-demo
-A demonstration of how you can use buildah to create containers without root using ubi-micro.
+A demonstration of how you can use buildah to create containers without root, when using ubi-micro containers.

 This demo was created using Fedora 37.